jbbgameich/jbbgameich.github.io/_posts/2017-10-8-Porting-a-device-to-Halium.md

 </video>
 **The blinking Notification LED**

 However most of the libhybris tests still fail, exept test_vibrator.
 I could also mix nice colours using my devices notification LED, by echo-ing into /sys/class/led/ virtual files of the kernel.
 This even worked when the container was still broken.
 I'll keep working on it over the next weeks and month, but I can only spend much time on it on the weekends.
 An other problem is that this is my only phone, and so I have to flash it back to android every time after working on the port.
-I hope to be a Plasma Mobile or UBports user soon, but let's see how far I come.
+I hope to be a Plasma Mobile or UBports user soon, but let's see how far I get.

 If there isn't anything interesting to tell, I won't write a new blog post on this too soon.
 If you want to know what happens, keep track of the porting issues (like [my one](https://github.com/Halium/projectmanagement/issues/21)
 ) or join us on Matrix (halium:matrix.org), irc (#halium on freenode) or [Telegram](https://t.me/halium).